terrabakky/documentation-api/Accounts.md

 `GET /accounts/accountId/settings/rules/ruleId`

 ##### Parameters
-- `accountId`: The ID of the account
+- `accountId`: The Cloud Conformity ID of the account
 - `ruleId`: The ID of the rule
 - `notes`: Optional parameter (boolean) to get notes for the specified rule setting